Style Amnesia: Investigating Speaking Style Degradation and Mitigation in Multi-Turn Spoken Language Models: Main Experiments

 \subsection{Results}

-We report the First Turn IF Rate $IF_1$ and the Degradation Rate $D$ in Table~\ref{tab:degradation_rate}.\footnote{GPT-4o and GPT-4o mini sometimes return only text transcription without speech.
-When this occurs, we query the models up to three times, but some samples still fail.
+We report the first-turn IF rate $IF_1$ and the degradation rate $D$ in Figure~\ref{fig:main_result}.\footnote{GPT-4o and GPT-4o mini sometimes return only text transcription without speech.
+When this occurs, we query the models up to three times, but a few samples still fail.
 We discuss this issue in Appendix~\ref{app:gpt_failure}.
-In the following section, all metrics are computed only on successful cases.} We also provide the visualizations of style amnesia in Figure~\ref{fig:turn_level_visulization}, and IF Rate for each turn in Appendix~\ref{app:full_degradation}.
+In the following section, all metrics are computed only on successful cases.} We also provide the illustration of~\textit{style amnesia} in Figures~\ref{fig:sadness_ifrate} and~\ref{fig:turn_level_visulization}, and IF rate for each turn in Appendix~\ref{app:full_degradation}.

-For the~\textbf{Emotion} speaking style, the Cascaded Baseline demonstrates consistent IF rate across turns, with degradation within $\pm 3.0\%$.
-In contrast, Gemini Live and GPT-4o show a degradation rate of approximately 10\% for Anger and Sadness.
+For the~\textbf{Emotion} speaking style, the Cascaded Baseline demonstrates consistent IF rate across turns, with degradation within $3.0\%$.
+In contrast, Gemini Live and GPT-4o show a degradation rate ranging from 13.7\% to 26.7\% for Anger and Sadness.
 GPT-4o mini exhibits even larger degradation, reaching 34.7\% and 65.3\% for Anger and Sadness, respectively.
 Qwen2.5-Omni and Step-Audio 2 mini also show around 14.0\% degradation for Sadness.
-However, their degradation rates for Anger are only -3.7\% and -1.0\%, because both models already struggle to perform this style effectively in the first turn.
+However, their degradation rates for Anger are only 3.7\% and 1.0\%, because both models already struggle to perform this style effectively in the first turn.

 For the~\textbf{Accent} speaking style, Gemini Live shows stable performance when maintaining an Indian English accent, suggesting strong control over this attribute.
 In contrast, GPT-4o mini still exhibits nearly 50\% degradation for the Indian English accent.
 Step-Audio 2 mini achieves a 32.0\% $IF_1$ but a 5.0\% degradation rate.
 Qwen2.5-Omni performs well with the North American accent but fails to produce the Indian accent.